 If someone searches for “Open houses this weekend”, you have just what they’re looking for.

 When people are searching for “what’s my home worth”, “Best Realtors in Atlanta,” etc. you’ll want to appear in these searches.
 Because SEO takes some time, search engine advertising is the fast and effective way to get to the top of these searches.
 Search engine advertising is commonly known as PPC (Pay per click).
 This describes how you pay for the ads.

-Similar to Facebook ads, when a person clicks on your ad, you pay a small fee the ad platform.
+Similar to Facebook ads, when a person clicks on your ad, you pay a small fee for the ad platform.
 When someone puts “How to buy a house” into a search query, Google instantly runs an auction.
 They then show ads for those winners.

 And just like Facebook, the more relevant your ad is to the searches it appears in, the less you have to pay to win the auctions.
-In fact, you could end up paying 400X more is you have 1 score.
+In fact, you could end up paying 400X more if you have 1 score.
 You could pay 50% less if you have a 10.